Best Ski Resorts in Europe: Verbier, Courchevel & Lech Zürs (2026)

 FAQ

 Is it better to rent ski equipment on-site or bring your own?
-Rent on-site for most travelers visiting multiple resorts — the extraordinary rental shops at all major European ski resorts provide the most current equipment, the extraordinary fitting service, and the extraordinary exchange system (the extraordinary mid-week equipment exchange if conditions change).
-Bring your own for advanced and expert skiers who require the extraordinary precision fit of personal boots (the extraordinary ski boot fitting is the most important performance variable in skiing — a personal boot fitted by an extraordinary specialist boot-fitter provides the most extraordinary control and power transfer).
+Rent on-site if you’re visiting multiple resorts — rental shops at all major European resorts offer current equipment, proper fitting, and mid-week exchange if conditions change.
+Bring your own if you’re an advanced or expert skier: a personal boot fitted by a specialist boot-fitter is the single most important variable in ski performance, offering control and power transfer that rental boots rarely match.

 What is the most beginner-friendly European ski resort?
-Les Gets (Portes du Soleil, France) for the extraordinary beginner terrain (the most extensive and most gentle beginner slopes in France), the extraordinary affordable prices (the most affordable premier ski area in France), and the extraordinary village atmosphere (the most family-friendly village in the Portes du Soleil area).
-In Switzerland: Saas-Fee for the extraordinary glacier skiing (year-round skiing — the most reliable ski season guarantee of any Swiss resort) and the extraordinary beginner infrastructure.
+Les Gets (Portes du Soleil, France) — its beginner terrain is among the most extensive and gentle in France, prices are relatively affordable for a premier ski area, and the village atmosphere is genuinely family-friendly.
+In Switzerland, Saas-Fee is a strong choice for its glacier skiing (a rare year-round guarantee among Swiss resorts) and solid beginner infrastructure.

 Related guides